Odin-SMR/hermod/Documentation/odin.hermod.rst

 license.

-Hermod is built to run on Ubuntu Linux 10.04 (server version) but may work on different Ubuntu versions as well as other POSIX OS:es probably even on windows.
+Hermod is built to run on Ubuntu Linux 10.04 (server version) but may work on different Ubuntu versions as well as other POSIX OS:es, and probably even on windows.

 Hermod needs other components to work properly:

 Python_ :

         Hermods core is implemented in Python 2.6.
 But other versions may also work.
-Hermod uses a lot of external packages see below.
+Hermod uses a lot of external packages, see below.

 MySQL_ :

         Relational database to manage meta data.
-Database installation for this project i discussed in `Installation of the Database`_
+Database installation for this project is discussed in `Installation of the Database`_

 Torque_ :

         Torque is a Cluster Resource Manager.
-Documentation and detailed installation instructions can be found at Torque_ documentation pages.
-        Site specific configuration will be discussed in `Torque configuration`_ section.
+Documentation and detailed installation instructions can be found in the Torque_ documentation pages.
+Site specific configuration will be discussed in the `Torque configuration`_ section.

 Maui_ :